Jaecoo: United Kingdom

+The Jaecoo J7 became available to order in the UK in January 2025, distributed through the Omoda-Jaecoo dealership network which already sells the Omoda 5 series.
+Jaecoo registered 28,232 new cars in the UK in 2025, making it the fastest-growing mainstream automotive brand in the country over the past decade according to SMMT data; the J7 SHS plug-in hybrid accounted for 70% of all J7 sales that year.
+The brand was also named Carwow Brand of the Year and ranked as the most-searched Chinese car brand on Google in the UK for 2025.
+The Jaecoo J5 launched in the UK in 2026, joined by the battery electric Jaecoo E5 variant.

 Southeast Asia

 Malaysia

 Jaecoo debuted in Malaysia in December 2023, by showcasing the Jaecoo J7.
 In June 2024, the first Jaecoo J7 rolled off the production line at Chery's Malaysian plant in Shah Alam, which is dedicated for Jaecoo models.
 The Jaecoo J7 went on sale in July 2024.
 Jaecoo Malaysia introduced its second model, the Omoda C9, a rebadged Exeed Yaoguang/RX, in December 2024.
-The model does not use Jaecoo badging, but marketed as "Omoda C9 by Jaecoo and Exeed".
+The model does not use Jaecoo badging, but marketed as "Omoda C9 by Jaecoo".

 Thailand

-Jaecoo was introduced as a brand in Thailand in March 2024, alongside the Omoda brand.
-Its first model, the Jaecoo J6 EV was open for booking in August 2024.
+Jaecoo was introduced in Thailand in March 2024, alongside the Omoda brand.
+The Jaecoo J6 EV opened for booking in August 2024.

 Indonesia

 Jaecoo held its brand launch in Indonesia on 20 January 2025, showcasing the Jaecoo J7 as its first model to be sold in the country.
 In February 2025, at the 32nd Indonesia International Motor Show, Jaecoo also showcased the Jaecoo J8 and Jaecoo J5 EV (which made the world debut at the country).
 In July 2025, Jaecoo Indonesia held the world premiere of the Jaecoo J8 SHS ARDIS, the plug-in hybrid version, shortly before the 32nd Indonesia International Auto Show.